adoreste/truehunter/README.md

 # Truehunter
-The goal of Truehunter is to detect encrypted containers using a fast and memory efficient approach.
-It was designed as a PoC for detecting TrueCrypt containers, however it should pickup some other files with an unknown header and high entropy.
+The goal of Truehunter is to detect TrueCrypt containers using a fast and memory efficient approach.
+It was designed as a PoC some time ago as I couldn't find any open source tool with the same functionality.
 ## Installation
 Just use with Python 2.7, it does not need any additional libraries.
 ## Usage